Lily Hill Park

-- a story-telling throne where visitors can capture snapshots of their day-to-day lives
+- key features including a Green Man sculpture welcoming you to the park and a story-telling throne where visitors can capture snapshots of their day-to-day lives

-Lily Hill Road, Bracknell, RG12 2RX, north of the park or Lily Hill Drive, Bracknell, RG12 2UJ, south west of the park.
+- Lily Hill Road, Bracknell, RG12 2RX, north of the park

 Several bus stops are located near the park.
 Go to the Traveline website for timetable information.

 Accessible via the cycleway near Lily Hill Lodge on London Road or via the principle car park to the north of the park, off Lily Hill Road.

 There are 11 pedestrian access points located around the perimeter, leading off London Road, Lily Hill Road, Lily Hill Drive and Arden Close.

 Lots of events and activities take place at Lily Hill Park throughout the year, including heritage park tours, fungal forays, orienteering events, wildlife walks and a wassail in the community orchard during January:

 For more information about our events and activities, please take a look at the on-site noticeboards, or see our events programme.